ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 This will allow us to turn our pointer to *LogonSessionList* into an array of pointers, each pointing to a specific session.
 Now we need to parse the actual data out of them.
 This may seem daunting, but we only actually care about a few bits of information: the *UserName*, *DomainName* and *Credentials* variables.

 The *UserName* and *DomainName* are simple.
-They are both of type *UNICODE_STRING*, and we've dealt with those before.
+They are both of type *UNICODE_STRING*, and we dealt with those in part 1.
 It's trivial to write a simple parser to extract each value:

 ```javascript
 function getUsernameFromLogonSession(ptr) {